shreeparab1890/Gender-prediction-based-on-Name-LSTM/README.md

 ### The ML Process can be used to build app architecture for our problem statement.
 ### Process flow is as follows:
     - Data Collection:
-      In this project we have use the labeled dataset i.e name labeled with respective gender from <a href="https://www.kaggle.com/datasets/shrikrishnaparab/gender-based-names">Kaggle: Gender Based Names</a>.
+      In this project we have use the labeled dataset i.e name labeled with respective gender from Kaggle.
     - Data Preprocessing:
       1. Lowercase: convert the name to lowercase
       2. Spliting: split each character